 - handle specific processes for EAN leadership and volunteers representing EAN, including hotel accommodation, expense claims and Register of Interest.

-- manage access to and use of eBrain (the EAN eLearning platform).
+- manage access to and use of eBrain and eanCampus (Totara) – the EAN e-Learning platform.

 - manage access to restricted content on the EAN website (certain resources are only available to persons with defined membership status etc.).